openhab/openhab-website/blog/2025-12-22-openhab-5-1-release.md

 _Florian Hotze ([@florian-h05](https://github.com/florian-h05)), openHAB Maintainer_

 The openHAB 5.1 release is an important release for Main UI.
-There may not be as many visible visual changes as in some releases, but as mentioned above, we have focused heavily on working "under the hood".
+There may not be as many visible visual changes as in some other releases, but as mentioned above, we have focused heavily on working "under the hood".

 ### Thing & Item Code Tabs